libxml-raku/LibXML-raku/docs/index.md

 This Raku module:

-  * is based on the Perl 5 XML::LibXML module; in particular, the test suite, and selected XS and C code.
+  * is based on the Perl 5 XML::LibXML module; in particular, the test suite, selected XS and C code and documentation.

   * derives SelectorQuery() and SelectorQueryAll() methods from the Perl 5 XML::LibXML::QuerySelector module.

   * also draws on an earlier attempt at a Perl 6 (nee Raku) port (XML::LibXML).

-With thanks to: Christian Glahn, Ilya Martynov, Matt Sergeant, Petr Pajas, Shlomi Fish, Toby Inkster, Tobias Leich, Xliff.
+With thanks to: Christian Glahn, Ilya Martynov, Matt Sergeant, Petr Pajas, Shlomi Fish, Toby Inkster, Tobias Leich, Xliff, and others.

 VERSION
 =======